vuejs/vetur/docs/linting-error.md

 To turn it off, set `vetur.validation.template: false`.

-To configure linting rules, turn off vetur's template validation and install `eslint` and `eslint-plugin-vue@beta` locally as `devDependencies`, and the ESLint plugin should work.
+To configure linting rules, turn off vetur's template validation and install `eslint` and `eslint-plugin-vue@beta` locally as `devDependencies`, and set ESLint rules in `.eslintrc`.

 ## [To Write]